Mik-TF/flist_cli/README.md

 ## Prerequisites

+- This tool has been built for Linux Ubuntu.
 - Ensure you have Docker installed and configured on your system.
 - You'll need a Docker Hub account and a TF Flist Hub token to use this tool.
 - The tool stores your TF Flist Hub token in `~/.config/tfhubtoken`.
 Keep this file secure.